Quick guide to get the most out of your pulse tools

 It is key for your tool’s performance and accuracy to make sure that the air pressure going into the tool is stable.

-These pressures are measured at the tool inlet while free-running, so called “dynamic pressure”.
+These pressures are measured at air regulator while free-running, so called “dynamic pressure”, with 6-meter hose.

 Use the correct equipment between the pulse tool and the regulator: